William Syphax: Death

 Syphax died of undisclosed causes at his home at 1641 P Street NW on June 15, 1891.
 He was interred at Columbian Harmony Cemetery in Washington, D.C.

 Legacy

 He is the namesake of William Syphax School (historical) at 1322 Half Street, SW in Washington, D.C.
-In November 2020, District of Columbia Public Schools announced that William Syphax is one of seven finalists to serve as a replacement name for Woodrow Wilson High School in Washington, D.C.
+In November 2020, District of Columbia Public Schools announced that William Syphax was one of seven finalists to serve as a replacement name for Woodrow Wilson High School in Washington, D.C.